gimelbrantlab/ASEReadCounter_star/README.md

 >_"Unexpected variability of allelic imbalance estimates from RNA sequencing", Mendelevich A.*, Vinogradova S.*, Gupta S., Mironov A., Synyaev S., Gimelbrant A._

-The pipeline can be divided into two prime parts:
+The pipeline can be divided into two main parts:

 1. **Reference preparation**
   constructs individual paternal and maternal genomes, creates heterozigous VCF.